-5.4.2 An AIL can be carried on special types of vehicle that do not meet the C&U and AW Regulations ~~but can be used outside these rules under the authority provided this is in accordance with the requirements~~ of the STGO.
+5.4.2 An AIL can be carried on special types of vehicle that do not meet the C&U and AW Regulations provided this is in accordance with the requirements of the STGO.

 5.4.3 Typical construction AILs will include earth-moving equipment, large cranes and equipment for concrete batching plants, i.e. large loads that are routinely transported by a low-loader.
 Typical AILs are defined as those that exceed 4.3m wide, as this is the width limit below which the load can be carried on an ordinary heavy-duty vehicle.
 The height of the AILs will be restricted by bridge clearance along the A55.